 Pharmacy residency programs available:

-Providence Hood River Internal Medicine Residency The program is accredited by the ACGME to accept 2 residents each year.
+Providence Hood River Family Medicine Residency Rural Training Program This program is accredited by the ACGME to accept 2 residents each year.
 Residents in the first year will live in Portland and will complete rotations in area hospitals, training with residents from our sister residency program, the Providence Oregon Family Medicine Residency.
 In the second and third years, residents will live in Hood River, OR, a beautiful and diverse rural community 70 miles east of Portland in the Columbia River Gorge.
 Inpatient work will be centered at Providence Hood River Memorial Hospital.

 Providence Portland Internal Medicine Residency in Portland, Oregon, offers academic training in a leading community-based medical center.
 Our program fosters a learning environment where the intellectual rigor of an academic medical center and the cutting-edge health systems of a top community hospital merge for the betterment of both patient care and education.